-(1) By the applicable date of commencement of monitoring under subsection (d)(1), each water system shall complete a materials evaluation of its distribution system in order to identify a pool of targeted sampling sites that meet the requirements of this section and that are sufficiently large to ensure that the water system can collect the number of lead and copper tap samples required in subsection (c).
+- (1) By the applicable date of commencement of monitoring under subsection (d)(1), each water system shall complete a materials evaluation of its distribution system in order to identify a pool of targeted sampling sites that: - (A) meet the requirements of this section; and - (B) are sufficiently large to ensure that the water system can collect the number of lead and copper tap samples required in subsection (c).

 All sites from which first draw samples are collected shall be selected from this pool of targeted sampling sites.
-Sampling sites may not include faucets that have point-of-use or point-of-entry treatment devices designated to remove inorganic contaminants.
+Sampling sites may not include faucets that have POUs or POEs designated to remove inorganic contaminants.

-(2) A water system shall use the information on lead, copper, and galvanized steel that it is required to collect under section 22 of this rule (special monitoring for corrosivity characteristics) when conducting a materials evaluation.
-When an evaluation of the information collected under section 22(d) of this rule is insufficient to locate the requisite number of lead and copper sampling sites that meet the targeting criteria in subdivisions (3) through (7), the water system shall review the sources of information listed in clauses (A) through (C) in order to identify a sufficient number of sampling sites.
-In addition, the system shall seek to collect such information, where possible, in the course of its normal operations, such as checking service line materials when reading water meters or performing maintenance activities:

-(A) all plumbing codes, permits, and records in the files of the building department which indicate the plumbing materials that are installed within publicly or privately owned structures connected to the distribution system;

-(B) all inspections and records of the distribution system that indicate the material composition of the service connections that connect a structure to the distribution system; and

-(C) all existing water quality information, which includes the results of all prior analyses of the system or individual structures connected to the system, indicating locations that may be particularly susceptible to high lead or copper concentrations.
+- (2) A water system shall use the information on lead, copper, and galvanized steel that it is required to collect under section 22 of this rule (special monitoring for corrosivity characteristics) when conducting a materials evaluation.
+When an evaluation of the information collected under section 22(d) of this rule is insufficient to locate the requisite number of lead and copper sampling sites that meet the targeting criteria in subdivisions (3) through (7), the water system shall review the following sources of information in order to identify a sufficient number of sampling sites: - (A) All plumbing codes, permits, and records in the files of the building department that indicate the plumbing materials that are installed within publicly or privately owned structures connected to the distribution system. - (B) All inspections and records of the distribution system that indicate the material composition of the service connections that connect a structure to the distribution system. - (C) All existing water quality information, which includes the results of all prior analyses of the system or individual structures connected to the system, indicating locations that may be particularly susceptible to high lead or copper concentrations.